rtfisher/self_heating_network/README.md

  eps_nuc is the specific nuclear energy generation rate, and c_s is the sound speed.

+ Optically-thin neutrino cooling is included from pynucastro, and an optional stub (not fully implemented) sets a prescribed turbulent dissipation rate.

  The code includes a GUI to allow the user to easily select isotopes to be included in the network calculation.